programminghistorian/ph-submissions/en/lessons/shiny-leaflet-newspaper-map-tutorial.md

 Once you have created these items, resave the `app.R` file.
 RStudio will now recognise it as a Shiny application, and the icons at the top of the panel will change, giving a 'Run App' option.
 If you click this, it will run the application in a new window using the RStudio in-built browser.

-{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-2.png" caption="Screenshot of the control panel with the Run App button highlighted." %}
+{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-2.png" caption="Figure 2: Screenshot of the control panel with the Run App button highlighted." %}

 Unsurprisingly, the application is just a blank web page for now.
 You'll also notice that while the app is running you can't use run any code in RStudio: the console shows up as 'busy'.
 You'll need to close the application to start using R again.
 You can also use the 'open in browser' option to try out the app in your default browser.